-We use Myers-Briggs Type Indicators to complement and inform much of the work that we do at Richard Joseph & Associates.
+We use Myers-Briggs Type Indicators to complement and inform much of the work that we do do in our employee coaching and training programmes.
 Below are some frequently asked questions about this instrument.

 What is psychological type/personality type?